barbsjean/Steam_data_analysis/README.md

 * Python - imported all csv's directly into a Python Jupyter notebook for viewing
 * Tableau - what I used to create my presentation and dashboards of my data

-### Why did I decide on this kind of data?

-Simply put, I love to video game!
-It's one of my main hobbies and a way for me to unwind, recharge and relax.
-Another reason was to some behind-the-scenes data that helps make up the platform.
-I also thought it may be useful to a developer or publisher as a way for them to see the truth in their games behind the data.

 ## My Analyis

 What I wanted to find was the following: